OSHA Heat Rule: What Employers Should Know

 1. Create a Heat Injury and Illness Prevention Plan (HIIPP)

-The first step for compliance with the OSHA heat stress standard rule is to develop a Heat Injury and Illness Prevention Plan (HIIPP) for each worksite to evaluate and control heat hazards in their work environment.
+The first step for compliance with the OSHA heat stress standard rule is to develop a site-specific Heat Injury and Illness Prevention Plan (HIIPP), a heat safety plan tied to heat illness prevention for each worksite, with training, monitoring, and emergency response procedures to address heat risk.

 Your plan should include the following: